 Before determining a treatment method, however, patients need to ensure that their cancer is properly identified and diagnosed.
 MRI fusion target biopsies are a new, state-of-the-art procedure that can easily identify men who should be treated for prostate cancer.

 At Comprehensive Urology, Dr. Kia Michel and his team of prostate cancer specialists in Los Angeles can identify and treat this condition more effectively than ever.
-If you would like to be screened for prostate cancer, please contact us today.
+If you would like to be screened for prostate cancer, please contact us today and learn more about our urological programs.

 How MRI Targeted Biopsies Work

 An MRI targeted biopsy removes all the guesswork present in traditional biopsies.
-During an MRI targeted biopsy, prostate cancer specialists use MRI (magnetic resonance imaging) and ultrasound images to be more comprehensive and effective than traditional measures.
+During an MRI targeted biopsy, prostate cancer specialists use MRI (magnetic resonance imaging) and ultrasound images together to be more comprehensive and accurate than traditional biopsy measures.

 When performing an MRI targeted biopsy, specialists use magnetic resonance imaging to create a 3D image of a patient’s prostate.
-This image is then superimposed onto the ultrasound image, allowing the specialists to easily identify cancer cells and differentiate them from normal, healthy cells.
-Once the cancer cells have been identified, a biopsy is performed.
-A needle is inserted directly into the cancerous region of the prostate (no guesswork is required) and tissue samples are taken from the gland.
+This image is then superimposed onto the live ultrasound image, allowing the specialists to better identify targets and differentiate them from normal, healthy cells.
+A needle is inserted directly into the marked (and likely cancerous) region of the prostate (no guesswork is required) and tissue samples are taken from the gland.

-For more information on MRI fusion biopsy, visit WebMD.com.
+For more information on MRI fusion biopsy, visit WebMD.com or schedule a comprehensive consultation with our specialists.

 Q: What can I expect after my biopsy?